 I joined the Department of Politics and International Studies in September 2017 as an Assistant Professor in New Rising World Powers.
+I am currently a Fulbright Visiting Professor at the Pontificia Universidad Católica in Santiago, Chile.
 I am also an Affiliated Professor at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.
 I previously taught at the University of Reading, CIDE, and American University’s School of International Service, where I completed my doctorate in 2013.

 My research primarily focuses on U.S.-Latin American relations and the dynamics of asymmetry in IR, as well as topics related to emerging powers, Latin American politics, North America, and small states and middle powers.
 My first book, Latin America Confronts the United States: Asymmetry and Influence, was published in late 2015 by Cambridge University Press and was named one of the best books of 2016 by Foreign Affairs.
 It is now out in paperback.
 My articles have appeared in journals including International Security, International Studies Review, Latin American Research Review, Diplomatic History, and International Politics.